robstave/angular2-training/session-six/page1.md

 ```

-We will add the route with _:id_ to indicate that we will be passing the id in the route.
+We will add the route with _:id_ parameter to indicate that we will be passing the id in the route.

 In the *users.component.html* template, we need to add the routerLink to point to the users